-While the overall form of the apartment's portion of the project are generally prescribed by formulaic construction convention and feasibility.
+While the overall form of the apartment s portion of the project are generally prescribed by formulaic construction convention and feasibility.
 This gives the design a cohesive and ion as well as a distinctive residential characteristic, making it a complimentary fit for the neighbourhood.

 Exterior finish materials meet the BC Building Code requirement for non-combustibility.
 They consist primarily of cementitious paneling with a brick-clad main floor fronting the street.
+The restrained colour loor fronting the street.
 The restrained colour palette derives largely from the surrounding context.